shahanavazm/git-notes/README.md

 - git init
 - Add entries to .gitignore.
 - Add all files and commit using:
-git add -all && git commit -m "a usefull commit message"
+git add -all; git commit -m "a usefull commit message"
 The above command can be used for each commit.